seldo/galls-law/fluent-conf.md

 # [fit] invariably found to have evolved
 # [fit] from a simple system that worked.

-^ A complex system that works is invariably found to have evolved from a simple system that worked.
+^ Gall's law says: a complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system.

 ---